sanskrit/raw_etexts_english/blogs/manasataramgini/2018-08-31_a-brief-overview-of-the-last-campaign-of-chingiz-khan-and-the-issue-of-succession-in-the-mongol-empire.md

 +++
-title = "A brief overview of the last campaign of Chingiz Khan and the issue of succession in the Mongolxa0empire"
+title = "A brief overview of the last campaign of Chingiz Khan and the issue of succession in the Mongol empire"

 +++
 Succession is always an important issue in history.
 The legacy of a